|

 TOC/drum-buffer-rope implementation.

-shows a powerful cloud that must also be satisfied in a manufacturing
+a powerful cloud that must also be satisfied in a manufacturing environment –

-look at the assumptions underlying the arrow between “good of the individual”
+the assumptions underlying the arrow between “good of the individual” and

-lists a number of generic assumptions; assumptions about the status, security
+a number of generic assumptions; assumptions about the status, security and

 draw these in.